Biden's support on Capitol Hill grimly uncertain. A seventh Democrat says he should drop out

 “I think we should do our best job to defeat Trump and I’m really excited about it,” said Sen. Cory Booker, D-N.J.

-While at least six House Democrats have publicly called on Biden to end his candidacy, no Senate Democrat has publicly called for Biden to leave the race.
+While there's now more than a handful of House Democrats that have publicly called on Biden to end his candidacy, no Senate Democrat has publicly called for Biden to leave the race.

-Many senators simply avoided questions about the president or his health, instead saying there was unanimity in the room that Trump needs to be defeated.
+The majority of Democratic senators who spoke during the lunch meeting expressed deep concerns about whether Biden can beat Trump in November, though they stopped short of saying he should step down from the race, according to a person familiar with the conversation and granted anonymity to discuss it.
+There were also a handful of senators who defended Biden.

-Senate Majority Leader Chuck Schumer of New York repeated, “I’ve said, I'm with Joe.”
+Senate Majority Leader Chuck Schumer of New York repeated, “I’ve said before, I'm with Joe.”

 Some are turning more serious attention to Vice President Kamala Harris as an alternative.